Azure-Samples/azure-iot-hub-large-twin-example/README.md

 Consider a use case where a common large asset is meant to be applied to a class of devices.
 Updating all of the twins could be a tedious and error-prone process.
 The example workaround includes patterns for updating individual devices as well as for updating twins at scale.

-After creating or updating the blob, an automated process can submit a job through Azure IoT Hub or directly execute a device query to programatically update the twins for the targetted devices.
+After creating or updating the blob, an automated process can submit a job through Azure IoT Hub or directly execute a device query to programatically update the twins for the targeted devices.
 See platform specific examples in the [dotnet](./dotnet/), [python](./python/), and [nodejs](./nodejs/) folders for more detail.

 Note that the different platforms in this example repo accomplish the twin updates in different ways.
 This is only to demonstrate the alternative patterns.
 Conceptually, any of the approaches could be utilized on any supported platform.